Locally normal subgroups of totally disconnected groups. Part I: General theory: Locally normal subgroups

-We see that the lattice structure is preserved by the topological automorphism group $\Aut(G)$ of $G$; in particular, $G$ acts on $\lnorm(G)$ by conjugation.
-If $G$ is not discrete, there are two `trivial' elements of $\lnorm(G)$, namely the class of the trivial group, which we will denote $0$, and the class of the open compact subgroups, which we will denote $\infty$.
-More generally the symbols $0$ and $\infty$ will be used to denote the minimum and maximum elements respectively of a bounded lattice.
-When discussing subsets of $\lnorm(G)$, we will regard a subset as non-trivial if it contains an element other than $0$ and $\infty$.
+When $G$ is a \tdlc group, the lattice structure of $\lnorm(G)$ is preserved by the topological automorphism group $\Aut(G)$ of $G$.
+More generally, the structure of $\lnorm(G,U)$ is preserved by those automorphisms of $G$ that preserve the commensurability class of $U$.
+In particular, $G$ acts on $\lnorm(G)$ (when defined) and $\lnorm(G,U)$ by conjugation.
+If $U$ is infinite, there are two `trivial' elements of $\lnorm(G,U)$ and of $\lnorm(G)$, namely the class of the trivial group, denoted by $0$, and the class of the subgroups containing a subgroup of $U$ of finite index, denoted by $\infty$.

-The use of the term \emph{structure lattice} is borrowed from J.~Wilson (\cite{WilNH}), who used similar ideas in the context of just infinite groups.
-In a subsequent paper, we will discuss groups that are locally just infinite, incorporating the key results from \cite{WilNH} into the theory being developed in the present paper.
+The use of the term \emph{structure lattice} is borrowed from J.~Wilson (\cite{WilNH}), whose ideas developed in the context of just infinite groups were an important source of inspiration for the present work.
 The structure lattice is a purely `local' invariant of a \tdlc group, that is, it is completely determined by any open compact subgroup.
 It is also built out of lattices of normal subgroups of open compact subgroups in a natural sense.
+Similar observations apply more generally to the abstract structure lattice.

-\begin{lem}Let $G$ be a \tdlc group. \begin{enumerate}[(i)] \item Let $X$ be a finite subset of $\lnorm(G)$, and let $\mcL$ be the sublattice generated by $X$.
-Then there is an open compact subgroup $U$ and a choice of representatives $Y$ for the elements of $X$, so that every element of $Y$ is a normal subgroup of $U$, and $\mcL$ is isomorphic to the lattice of subgroups of $U$ generated by $Y$ modulo commensuration. \item Let $I$ be a lattice identity that is satisfied by the normal subgroup lattice of $U$ (modulo commensuration), for every open compact subgroup $U$ of $G$.
-Then $I$ is satisfied by $\lnorm(G)$.
-In particular, $\lnorm(G)$ is a modular lattice.\end{enumerate}\end{lem}
+\begin{lem}Let $(G,U)$ be a Hecke pair. \begin{enumerate}[(i)] \item Let $X$ be a finite subset of $\lnorm(G,U)$, and let $\mcL$ be the sublattice generated by $X$.
+Then there is a subgroup $V$ of $U$ of finite index and a choice of representatives $Y$ for the elements of $X$, so that every element of $Y$ is a normal subgroup of $V$, and $\mcL$ is isomorphic to the lattice of subgroups of $V$ generated by $Y$ modulo commensuration.
+If $\mcL \subseteq \lnorm(G)$, then we can take $V \in \mcB(G)$.

+\item Let $I$ be a lattice identity that is satisfied by the normal subgroup lattice of $V$ (modulo commensuration), for every finite index subgroup $V$ of $U$.
+Then $I$ is satisfied by $\lnorm(G,U)$.
+In particular, $\lnorm(G,U)$ is a modular lattice.